Koninklijke Ahold Delhaize (OTCMKTS:ADRNY) Short Interest Update

-Koninklijke Ahold Delhaize (OTCMKTS:ADRNY – Get Rating) was the target of a significant increase in short interest in the month of November.
+Koninklijke Ahold Delhaize (OTCMKTS:ADRNY – Get Rating) was the target of a significant increase in short interest in November.
 As of November 15th, there was short interest totalling 23,900 shares, an increase of 198.8% from the October 31st total of 8,000 shares.
-Based on an average daily trading volume, of 240,700 shares, the short-interest ratio is presently 0.1 days.
+Based on an average daily trading volume, of 240,700 shares, the days-to-cover ratio is currently 0.1 days.

 Analyst Upgrades and Downgrades